Creating a Will

 - Discussion with your spouse or partner regarding your choice of guardian prior to appointing them.

 - Discussion with the guardian you wish to appoint.

 - Outlining provisions for dependents who are not your children, such as step-children or children from a partner’s previous relationship.

 - Deciding and stating the age at which your children should inherit your assets.
 Under intestacy laws, children inherit at the age of 18, but you may delay this in your will if you wish to choose an age that you deem more appropriate.

 An executor is responsible for carrying out the wishes stated in your will and distributing your estate accordingly.
-Your choice of executor is personal and can provide peace of mind.
+Your choice of executor is a very personal consideration when making a will and can help provide peace of mind.
 Typically, two executors are appointed and may include a family member or friend as well as a solicitor.
 The benefits of choosing a family member or a trusted friend are that they understand your personal wishes and your legacy, while choosing a solicitor means the legal aspects are taken care of by someone who understands the system.